OAI/learn.openapis.org/specification/paths.md

 ## The Path Item Object

 The [Path Item Object](https://spec.openapis.org/oas/v3.1.0#path-item-object) describes the HTTP operations that can be performed on a path with a separate [Operation Object](https://spec.openapis.org/oas/v3.1.0#operation-object) for each one.
-Allowed operations match HTTP method names like `get`, `put` or `delete`, to list the most common (find the complete list in the [Path Item Object](https://spec.openapis.org/oas/v3.1.0#path-item-object) specification).
+Allowed operations match HTTP method names like `get`, `put` or `delete`, to list the most common.
+For complete details about HTTP methods in OpenAPI, see the [HTTP Methods](http-methods) page.

 This object also accepts common properties for all operations on the path like `summary` or `description`.
 The details of each operation are given in each child Operation object.